AWS

 2 minute read

-Some time ago, I decided to multi-cloud my site.
+TL; DR Some time ago, I decided to multi-cloud my site.
 I’ve recently decided to revert to a single cloud hosting provider.
 I’m taking the opportunity to experience Amplify static hosting for this site.
+Challenges with the previous configuration Multiple hosting locations meant multiple build processes.
+In effect, the site was built, deployed (to Firebase) then rebuilt and redeployed (to AWS).
+Admittedly, the latter was rarely an overhead as the AWS Amplify CI/CD workflow was triggered upon commit to the master branch on CodeCommit.

 Backup of Cloudflare DNS to AWS DynamoDB